-The Ultimate UX Research Repository Checklist
+The Ultimate User Research Repository Checklist

 Helping your team to store, organize and share research findings and insights shouldn’t be complicated.
 This Checklist will help you understand the most important aspects you need to consider when implementing an effective UX research repository.